bcedra/QueueSimulationJavaCouncurrency/README.md

 ## Input data:
 ####
-- Minimum and maximum interval of arriving time between customers;
+- Minimum and maximum interval of arriving time between customers
-- Minimum and maximum service time;
+- Minimum and maximum service time
-- Number of queues; - Simulation interval;
+- Number of queues; - Simulation interval
- - Other information you may consider necessary;
+ - Other information you may consider necessary

 ## Minimal output:
 ####
-- The average of waiting time, service time and empty queue time for 1, 2 and 3 queues for the simulation interval and for a specified interval (other useful information may be also considered);
+- The average of waiting time, service time and empty queue time for 1, 2 and 3 queues for the simulation interval and for a specified interval (other useful information may be also considered)
-- Log of events and main system data;
+- Log of events and main system data
-- Queue evolution;
+- Queue evolution
-- Peak hour for the simulation interval;
+- Peak hour for the simulation interval